 Averted in the obscure Swedish YA novel Trollstenen.
 The magic stone in the title has a failsafe spell on it that means it stops working if used for selfish ends.
 How it determines what is selfish is not revealed.

 The short sci-fi story "The Six Fingers of Time" by R. A. Lafferty is a borderline example: The Protagonist isn't exactly invisible, but can move sixty times faster than other people, to the same effect.
 He uses his skill for all kinds of pranks, including the creepy one of kissing and fondling a girl he likes.

 In Diana Wynne Jones's The Ogre Downstairs, one of the boys in a blended family turns himself invisible during an extremely tense period with his stepfather, and fairly shortly he goes over the line from angry to homicidal.
 The stepfather suggests that it's the effect of becoming "all thoughts."

 episode "Gone" involves a Jerk Ass moments from Buffy herself.
 The point was that she had so much stress and depression going on at the time that she felt trapped and powerless.
 The invisibility let her get away with doing the things she wanted to do anyway, without having to take any responsibility for her actions—as Spike points out, she's pretending that she isn't really "there" as she does it.

 There was the girl in "Out of Mind, Out of Sight," who became a psychopath after turning invisible.
-In this case it was Driven Mad By The Isolation; everyone treated her like she was invisible so the Hellmouth made her invisible and thereby empowered her to get revenge on others.
+For her it was a case of Go Mad from the Isolation; everyone treated her like she was invisible so the Hellmouth made her invisible and thereby empowered her to get revenge on others.